 Substance abuse treatment is designed to address the psychological, social, and behavioral issues associated with addiction to promote lasting changes needed for recovery.12 Treatment for polysubstance addictions, such as those that involve both alcohol and benzodiazepines, may involve a combination of therapeutic modalities such as behavioral therapy, medication, relapse prevention skills education, and support group attendance to address the problem as a whole.13

 Additionally, behavioral therapies may be administered in individual, family and group settings and are an important foundation of many addiction treatment approaches.13 Cognitive-behavioral therapy aims to address unhealthy behaviors and thoughts by replacing them with more functional, healthy thoughts and behaviors.14 Likewise, motivational interviewing is another therapy used to treat addiction and is aimed at helping individuals increase the desire to change and help them engage in treatment.14

-Becoming clean and sober is just one of the benefits of addiction treatment.
+Becoming sober is just one of the benefits of addiction treatment.
 Addiction treatment can help you regain your health and take control of your life.
 By participating in a formal treatment program, you will learn improved life and coping skills that can help you avoid relapse, develop improved relationships, and be more productive in your family, at work, and in society.16

 Get Help Now

 If you’re ready to seek treatment for you or a loved one, American Addiction Centers (AAC) is here to help.
 As parent company to Alcohol.org, we offer a network of nationwide treatment facilities focused on providing hope and recovery for those in need.

 Fill out the form below to see if your insurance covers treatment within an AAC facility or call our admissions navigators at 1-888-685-5770 or get a text today to learn more about your options.
 Our hotline is available 24/7 and is 100% confidential.